How to add Hreflang Tags: An Hreflang Implementation Guide

 In some cases these might be non-relevant queries or terms that you’re not targeting and don’t want to target with the Web content that you have for those countries, however, in others you might identify that you’re already targeting some additional relevant terms with non-relevant Web versions.

-As a result it’s recommended to create a list with all of the URLs for the different languages and country versions that you want to specify with hreflang, making sure to also add their other countries and languages URLs alternates, as shown in the example below.
+As a result it’s recommended to create a list with all of the URLs for the different languages and country versions that you want to specify with hreflang attributes, making sure to also add their other countries and languages URLs alternates, as shown in the example below.

 2. Choose the hreflang implementation method